git-merge-workshops/monorepo-spring-cleaning/README.md

   <a href="#books-resources">Resources</a>
 </p>

 > This workshop is a hands-on session to help you clean up your monorepo.
 We will be using popular open source tools to discover and aid in the removal of large binaries.
-We will also learn methods of decreaqsing the size of our repository, but still preserving git history by using git replace to graft two repositories together.
+We will also learn methods of decreasing the size of our repository, but still preserving git history by using git replace to graft two repositories together.

 ## :mega: Prerequisites
 To run the workshop locally, you will need to install the following: